parthasarathydNU/parthasarathydNU/README.md

 ## Hi there, I'm Dhruv Parthasarathy 👋

 ### About Me
-I'm an AWS Certified Solutions Architect Associate with over 4 years of full-stack development experience.
-I specialize in building scalable, cloud-native solutions and have a strong background in both frontend and backend technologies.
-My expertise spans JavaScript (React, NextJS, TypeScript), ThreeJS, D3, Python, Node.js, Java, Terraform, and various cloud platforms including AWS and GCP.
+I am a Generative AI Engineer with a strong focus on Generative Models and RAG architectures.
+Currently, I work at [FounderWayAI](https://www.founderway.ai) and serve as a Graduate Teaching Assistant for the Generative AI course at Northeastern University in Boston.
+I am also an AWS Certified Solutions Architect Associate with over 4 years of full-stack development experience.

-Currently, I am researching and building applications leveraging Generative AI technologies.
 I am open to new opportunities where I can apply my skills to solve complex problems and drive innovation.
+With nearly 4 years of experience as a Full Stack Developer, I specialize in building scalable, cloud-native solutions and have a strong background in both frontend and backend technologies.
+My expertise spans JavaScript (React, NextJS, TypeScript), ThreeJS, D3, Python, Node.js, Java, Terraform, and various cloud platforms including AWS and GCP.

 Feel free to explore my projects below and connect with me for opportunities to collaborate or discuss potential roles.